akirak/epubinfo/README.md

 - `metadata`, which prints metadata of the file in JSON.
 - `toc`, which prints the table of contents in Org or Markdown.
+- `cover`, which saves a cover image of the book to a file outside of the archive.

 At present, EPUB 3 is only officially supported.